cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 07 May 2020
+    * Improved QuickChart, adding additional labels, fixing example
 * 06 May 2020
     * Added QuickChart for one line download of market data and plotting
     * Added feature to resample returns
     * Allow more custom parameters in backtest
 * 17 Dec 2019
     * Added link for Python for finance workshop installation notes for Anaconda